Access

 You may find the Recite Me toolbar useful if you have dyslexia, visual impairments, autism, ADHD, epilepsy or hyperlexia.

-The toolbar can be activated using the button at the top of the homepage.
+The toolbar can be activated using the button labelled Accessibility and Language Tools in the top left of the page.

 There is step-free access to the entrance and throughout the building.
 There is a lift between floors and an accessible toilet.
-All staff have disability awareness and Autism Awareness training whilst some staff have BSL training.
+All staff have disability awareness and Autism Awareness training.

 Glass doors have contrast markings.
 We have interpretation available in level 1 translation and in large print.
 Some parts of the building have low lighting, though you can borrow a handheld lamp.

-Visual stories are available to download on our website and we have paper copies at our front desk.
+Visual stories are available to download on our website as a Visual Stories PDF (3 MB) or as a Visual Stories Word Document (11 MB) and we have paper copies at our front desk.

 We have a hearing loop on all our ride capsules and at our “pod” area.